EBISPOT/diachron_OLS/README.md

   * **ChangeDetector** should point to the Change Detection service that you have configured in your Apache Tomcat server
   * **OutputFolder** should point to a folder where the ontology versions and their "diachronized" formats will be downloaded and stored
   * **Repository_** properties should point to your Virtuoso server properties
-3. edit the "diachron_ontologies.sh", "diachron_ontology.sh" and "store_changes.sh" scripts under /ontology-converter/src/main/bin/ so that the $JAVA_HOME path points to your java home directory
+3. edit the "diachron_ontologies.sh", "diachron_ontology.sh" and "store_changes.sh" scripts under /ontology-converter/src/main/bin/ so that the $JAVA_HOME path points to your java home directory.
+Remove the "-Ddiachron.config.location=$diachronConfigLocation" parameter from the scripts, or if you change the location of the config.properties file, then replace the $diachronConfigLocation to point to the file with its full path
 4. build the application using "mvn clean package"
 5. in the target folder you should see the diachron.zip and a diachron.tar.gz files.
 Decompress the one you want.
 In the bin file that appears after the decompression you just need to run the Runner.sh script for the OLS crawler to run.